Aneka: Introducing Mary Sandeman (1979–1981)

+"Japanese Boy" and Aneka (1981–1983)

 Mary Sandeman recorded the song "Japanese Boy" in 1981.
 Impressed with the results, her record company Hansa decided to release it as a single with full promotion.
 Having discovered the name Aneka in a telephone directory, Aneka devised a suitable image for her performances of the song.
 Released in summer 1981, "Japanese Boy" climbed the charts impressively and reached no. 1 for one week in August.

 Buoyed by this success, the record company commissioned an album and looked to find a follow-up single.
 The song "Little Lady" was chosen, but caused some concern as to what image to use, as it was felt that a Japanese look would be inappropriate for the song as well as giving the artist a limited life-span.
 In the event Aneka adopted an 18th-century "lady" image, but retained the same high-pitched voice as used for her hit.
-The song failed to chart highly in the U.K., reaching only no. 50 – securing her the label of one-hit wonder.
+The song failed to chart highly in the UK, reaching only no. 50; securing her the label of one-hit wonder.

-Aneka first pop album, entitled Aneka, was released at the same time (although she had in 1979 released an album under her own name) and featured a mix of upbeat tracks in the vein of "Japanese Boy" and a selection of slow-paced numbers, sung in her "true" singing voice.
+Aneka's first pop album, entitled Aneka, was released at the same time (although she had in 1979 released an album under her own name) and featured a mix of upbeat tracks in the vein of "Japanese Boy" and a selection of slow-paced numbers, sung in her true singing voice.
 The album however failed to chart.
+In 1981, South Uist poet Dòmhnall Iain Dhonnchaidh agreed, as part of a bridge-building exercise organized by Gaelic language radio, to compose both literary translations and original lyrics set to arias from Mozart and Verdi operas.
+Mary Sandeman ultimately made "Nìghneagan Òga", his translation of Voi Che Sapete from Mozart's The Marriage of Figaro, a regular part of her repertoire.
+Sandeman not only recorded the aria twice, but even sang the Gaelic words before an audience of more than 5,000 at the Royal Albert Hall.

 A third single was released in early 1982.
 This was "Ooh Shooby Doo Doo Lang", which told a light-hearted tale of a singer bemoaning the fact that she has been relegated to backing vocals; the lyrics go on to mention Paul McCartney and Stevie Wonder and both "Japanese Boy" and "Little Lady".
 The song missed the UK chart; however in Europe it gave her a third hit and was followed there by the release of another album track, "I Was Free".

+Non–album singles (1983–1994)

 Two further singles were released over the next two years, "Heart to Beat" in 1983 and "Rose, Rose, I Love You" in 1984, but neither of them found success.
 Aneka then dropped the Aneka title and continued with the folk-singing career she had begun before her fame.
+In 1991, she released the album Reflections on Scotland.

+In 1994 she made a documentary entitled Aite Mo Ghaoil: Mary Sandeman and Islay.
+She has also appeared on STV music shows such as Thingummyjig and Hogmanay celebrations.